 - Continuing to work closely with our families - Through extending the support for parents in skills session training in the curriculum and through providing targeted parents' meetings and personalised learning plans to enhance learning at home.

-- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy programme.
+- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy and outdoor learning nurture programmes.

-- Broadening the educational experiences of children - We will provide opportunities both within the school and as extra-curricular activities to develop children's confidence, independence and working collaboratively.
+- Broadening the educational experiences of children - We will provide opportunities both within the school and as extra-curricular activities to develop children's confidence, independence, resilience and working collaboratively.

-The strategy report below highlights in more detail the support we are offering to our pupils and families throughout the academic year 2016-2017.
+Please click on the link below to view our strategy report which will provide more details about the support we are offering to our pupils and families throughout the academic year 2021-2022 and beyond.